Aiden Markram: Debut years

 In June 2017, Markram was named in South Africa's Test squad for their series against England, but did not play.
 In August 2017, he was named as captain of the South Africa A cricket team for their two four-day matches against India A.

 In September 2017, Markram was named in South Africa's Test squad for their series against Bangladesh.
 He made his Test debut for South Africa against Bangladesh on 28 September 2017.

 Record breaking start

 After narrowly missing out on a maiden Test century on debut, Markram completed the feat in the second Test against Bangladesh on 6 October 2017 scoring 143 off 186 balls before being bowled by Rubel Hossain.

 In October 2017, Markram was added to South Africa's One Day International (ODI) squad ahead of the third match against Bangladesh, replacing Hashim Amla.
-He made his ODI debut for South Africa against Bangladesh on 22 October 2017, scored 66 runs and took 2 wickets.
+He made his ODI debut for South Africa against Bangladesh on 22 October 2017, scoring 66 runs as well as taking 2 wickets.

 In December 2017, Markram scored his second Test hundred and became the first South Africa player to score two centuries in his first three Tests.